JiahongChen/multiGPU/MCD_multi_GPU/readme.md

-# Running PyToch moodel on multiple GPUs
+# Running [Maximum Classifier Discrepancy for Domain Adaptation](https://github.com/mil-tokyo/MCD_DA) on multiple GPUs

 The code in this repo was modified from [MCD_DA](https://github.com/mil-tokyo/MCD_DA).